Why agent platforms care

 Open the browser verifier.
 Drag the bundle in.
 Watch the verification turn green.
 The agent-context fields above are conceptual for v1 of this gallery; the verification substrate is real and verifiable today.

-- ✓ GeoClear issued this receipt at the timestamp recorded inside it.
+- ✓ GeoClear issued this operational evidence record at the timestamp recorded inside it.

-- ✓ The retained evidence matches the receipt.
+- ✓ The retained evidence matches the record.

-- ✓ The verification material active at receipt time validates.
+- ✓ The verification material active at record time validates.

-- ✓ The receipt was not modified after issuance.
+- ✓ The record was not modified after issuance.

 - × That agent A's decision based on the verdict was correct.